anspress/anspress/README.md

   - Private messaging system
   - Point based permission (under development)
   - reCaptcha
-  - User level : Participent, Editor, Moderator (in future it can be customised and you can add your own levels)
+  - User level : Participants, Editor, Moderator (in future it can be customised and you can add your own levels)
   - Email notification
   - User can add questions to his favorite
   - User can edit profile